 When you value the time you put into your goals in the gym or for an event, everything you do counts.
 Floating helps to speed recovery after peak output and helps decrease fatigue and that “post-race letdown”.
 From the Olympics to pro to college level athletes and weekend warriors, floating is used to focus the mind and recover from injuries and workouts.

 Artists and entrepreneurs, rejoice!
-Studies indicate that floating may suspend the dominance of the detail-oriented hemisphere of our brain, allowing the right hemisphere to run free without interference and giving you greater access to creativity, visualization, and imagination which can lead to solving problems.
-Float House has a great article on creativity and floating.
+Studies indicate that floating may suspend the dominance of the detail-oriented hemisphere of our brain, allowing the right hemisphere to run free without interference and giving you greater access to creativity, visualization and imagination which can lead to solving problems.
+Float House has as great article on creativity and floating.
 Check it out!